-The purpose of the Long-term Compensation Plan is for key employees to be further aligned with shareholders and to be given the opportunity to share in the long-term performance of the company by achieving specific corporate financial and operational goals.
-The Corporation's long-term incentive program consists of the 2001 Stock Incentive Plan and the 2003 Stock Incentive Plan (the "Stock Incentive Plans").
-The Committee's objective is to structure the executives' long-term incentive compensation at a level comparable to the average of the comparator group.
-In 2004, no awards were made to these executives' officers under these plans.

-The Company has a broad-based employee stock option plan.
-The plan is designed to encourage stock ownership and entrepreneurship on the part of all employees.
-The plan aligns the interests of executive officers and employees with stockholders by linking a significant component of compensation to the long-term performance of the Company's common stock.
+The purpose of the long-term compensation plan is to align the interest of key employees with those of our stockholders and to be given the opportunity to share in the long-term performance of the Company by achieving specific corporate financial and operational goals.
+The Company's long-term incentive program consists of the 2001 Stock Incentive Plan and the 2003 Stock Incentive Plan (the "Stock Incentive Plans").
+The Compensation Committee's objectives are to align the interests of executive officers and employees with those of our stockholders by linking a significant component of compensation to the long-term performance of the Company's Common Stock.
 Individual grants are determined by an assessment of an individual's current and expected future performance, level of responsibilities and the importance of his/her position with, and contribution to, the Company.
 Selected officers, managers and other employees may be eligible to participate in the plan.
 Participants are recommended by the CEO and approved by the Compensation Committee.